 Rebecca believes greatly in the connection between mental and physical health, and finds this model of integrated care within pediatrics to be ideal for patients (and parents alike) to improve their overall health and well-being.

 The Psychiatric Consultant is an expert consultant to the PCP and the Behavioral Care Coordinator.
 The team psychiatrist is available to advise your care team about diagnostic questions or treatment options, especially if you don’t improve with your initial treatment.
 The Behavioral Care Coordinator meets and consults regularly with the Psychiatric Consultant to talk about the progress of patients in the program and to think about treatment options.

 Dr. Thomas Freeman is a board-certified Child and Adolescent Psychiatric physician with Morris Hospital and Healthcare Centers.

-Dr. Freeman serves as a psychiatric consultant to the behavioral health care managers, primary care providers, and pediatricians for children and adolescents in the hospital’s Integrated Behavioral Health Program.
+Dr. Freeman serves as a psychiatric consultant to the behavioral care coordinators, primary care providers, and pediatricians for children and adolescents in the hospital’s Integrated Behavioral Health Program.

-He completed his residency training at the University of Texas Medical School for General Psychiatry in 1989 and Washington University for Child and Adolescent Psychiatry in 2011, and received his Doctor of Medicine at the University of Texas Medical Branch in 1985.
+He completed his residency training at the University of Texas Medical School for General Psychiatry in 1989 and Washington University for Child and Adolescent Psychiatry in 2011.
+He received his Doctor of Medicine at the University of Texas Medical Branch in 1985.